 When do these increases go into effect?

-Reliable sources indicate that, although the legislation not yet final is, the following is suggested:
+Although the legislation no final vote yet is, the following is suggested:

-• There may be a ‘grandfathering’ principle for liquidation reserves constructed until 30/12/2025.
+- There will be a ‘grandfathering’ principle for liquidation reserves constructed until 30/12/2025.
 For these accumulated liquidation reserves, the old regulation applicable (5% after 5 years or 6.5% after 3 years + ‘first in, first out’ application).

-• VVPRbis may not receive a grandfathering regime.
+- VVPRbis will not be grandfathered.
 From effective date, all distributions under this regime will be at the rate of 18%.
 The effective date will depend on the publication of the amendment in the Belgian Official Gazette (1st day of the month following the month in which the law is published in the Belgian Official Gazette).
-It is, according to our information highly unlikely to happen as late as 2025.
+By postponing the vote on the program law, this at the earliest from June 1, 2026 are.

 Why is this important?

-Since the liquidation reserves accrued through 30/12/25 may still fall under the old scheme, there is no immediate action necessary.
+Since the liquidation reserves accrued through 30/12/25 will still fall under the old scheme, there is no immediate action necessary.

-For business owners who have the VVPRbis system apply, it may be interesting to reserves to be distributed as late as this year or early 2026.
+For business owners who have the VVPRbis system apply, it may be interesting to reserves still to be distributed by June 1, 2026.
 That way you can lock in the current, lower withholding tax rate and potentially avoid additional fees.

 To pay out now or not?
 Some considerations: